Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/contracts.md

 The generator's configuration parameters that need to be also accessible to other generators are specified in the Xomega model in the `svc:services-config` element under the top-level `config` element, which is conventionally placed in the `global_config.xom` file.

-These parameters include the output path for the generated TypeScript files, which may contain {Module} and \{File\} placeholders to output them by module and service, as shown below.
+These parameters include the output path for the generated TypeScript files, which may contain \{Module\} and \{File\} placeholders to output them by module and service, as shown below.

 ```xml title="global_config.xom"
 <svc:services-config tsOutputPath="../MySolution.Client.Spa/ServiceContracts/\{Module/\}\{File\}"/>